<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 pencil-on-paper.pngWhen I was in high school and college, I spent every summer looking for a job with little success.
 Many of these summers were spent applying for jobs on the Internet and waiting for employers to call me, while a few were spent volunteering at various non-profits, where I was given very limited hours.
 By the time I graduated from college, I had never received a paycheck in my life.
 I became convinced that no one would find me worthy of employment, and that I would spend my days surfing the Internet and collecting disability payments from the government.

 After I received my bachelor’s degree, I entered graduate school in hopes of becoming a licensed special educator.
-The basis of this decision was that my ASD would supposedly provide me with a unique perspective that would allow me to help students with special needs.
+The basis of this decision was that being autistic would supposedly provide me with a unique perspective that would allow me to help students with special needs.
 However, I soon realized that my reasoning was misguided.
-My struggles began when I entered a field placement at a local middle school, where I would be assisting an 8th grade special education teacher with her students.
-The social deficits and significant anxiety that resulted from my ASD proved to be impediments to the tasks that I was assigned.
+My struggles began when I entered a field placement at a local middle school, where I would be assisting an 8th-grade special education teacher with her students.
+The social deficits and significant anxiety that resulted from being autistic proved to be impediments to the tasks that I was assigned.
 When I was asked to teach lessons, I stumbled through the material in a scripted and nervous manner rather than a spontaneous and friendly one.
-When I was asked to provide one on one support to particular students, I often froze and withdrew as I struggled to explain the academic material in way that was understandable to a middle schooler.
+When I was asked to provide one-on-one support to particular students, I often froze and withdrew as I struggled to explain the academic material in a way that was understandable to a middle schooler.
 On the last day, my supervising teacher informed me that the students thought that I was scared of them, and my graduate school liaison advised me to find a new career path.
 I was upset at this turn of events, but not surprised.
-In fact, this incident resulted in an epiphany that would shape my vocational future.
+This incident resulted in an epiphany that would shape my vocational future.

 open-book-reading.png